Night of the Living Homeless

-"Night of the Living Homeless" is the 7th episode of the 11th season of Comedy Central's South Park.
-It was first broadcast on April 18, 2007.
-This episode marks the end of the first half of Season 11, which continued on October 3, 2007.
+"Night of the Living Homeless" is the seventh episode of the eleventh season of the American animated sitcom South Park.
+It originally aired on April 18, 2007.
+This episode marks the end of the first half of the eleventh season, which continued on October 3, 2007.
 The episode is rated TV-MA LV.
 It parodies various zombie movies, in particular George A. Romero's Night of the Living Dead, Dawn of the Dead (including its remake), Day of the Dead and Land of the Dead, plus Return of the Living Dead (the homeless repeatedly utter "change" instead of "brains").
-The episode is also a satire and commentary on how homeless people are often seen as "degenerates to society".
+The episode is also a satire and commentary on discrimination against the homeless.